lavafroth/lavafroth.github.io/content/post/2-afternoons-2-languages-2-tuis.md

 ![Triggering a re-render in the Rust version](/222-changing-quality.gif)

-The last point in favor of the second architecture is how the key chords solidify in my muscle memory.
+The last point in favor of the second architecture is how the key chords solidify in my spinal memory.
 After using it for just a few minutes, I'm already incredibly (blazingly) fast at it.
 Compare that to the more polished design of the first, where using `tab`s and arrow keys always feels hit or miss.

 It's incredibly fascinating how a change in the language made a perceptible difference in the architecture of the final products.
 However, I don't think this is necessarily a fault of _BubbleTea_ or any of the other _CharmBracelet_ products.
 Rather, it's a fault in my perception of the languages.
-I've always thought of Go as a loosey-goosey language because it feels like Python with more sanity and less magic.
+I've always thought of Go as a loosey-goosey language due to its Pythonic outlook with less magic.
 When I'm building a Golang tool, it feels like I'm making a paper plane whereas building a Rust tool feels like using magnalum to build an actual airplane.

 With that said, if you're a beginner and `Arc<RwLock<T>>` gave you a jumpscare, it might be worth sticking with Golang _CharmBracelet_ stack, it's simple and can take you pretty far.
 If you're good with Rust, don't sleep on _ratatui_.
 It's way better than how I remember it from a couple years ago.
-If you're interested in the code, check out the Go project ~[here](https://github.com/lavafroth/hackermanim-tui)~ (the repository is no longer available, so you just have to take my word for it) and the Rust project [here](https://github.com/lavafroth/hm).
+If you're interested in the code, check out the Go project [here](@ "repository is no longer public") and the Rust project [here](https://github.com/lavafroth/hm).

 Until next time, remember, Rust is 2 fast 2 furious.